a740g/MPlayer64/README.md

 - This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
 - Mixing this with QB64-PE's [$MIDISOUNDFONT](https://qb64phoenix.com/qb64wiki/index.php/$MIDISOUNDFONT) will not work
 - When you clone a repository that contains submodules, the submodules are not automatically cloned by default
-- You will need to use the `git submodule init` command followed by the `git submodule update` command to clone the submodules
+- You will need to use the `git submodule update --init --recursive` to initialize, fetch and checkout git submodules

 ## ASSETS